 Cutlery – There are cutlery kits available to buy that come with cute tins to keep them safe and clean.
 But there is no need to make an extra investment, you could just nab some from your kitchen drawer and throw them into an old sock or small Tupperware-style container.
 Easy.

-Produce bags– If you don’t want to buy reusable ones (these are made from recycled plastic too, closing the loop which is the goal!), you could choose to either make your own from old t-shirts if you’re handy or just cut the lower leg from old stockings.
+Produce bags – If you don’t want to buy reusable ones, you could choose to either make your own from old t-shirts if you’re handy or just cut the lower leg from old stockings.
 Or… simply use none!
 I often chase my apples around my trolley when I’ve forgotten mine.
 Not a big deal at all!

 Napkins and straws – The straws are available to buy, almost everywhere, often for a gold coin donation.
 I’ve seen them at so many cafes, and even at pubs and restaurants etc. As for napkins, you could use a handkerchief (one you have or you could make one if you’re handy with a sewing machine), or just use an old face washer – why not!